 What Are The Benefits of Squatting?

-Squats are great for more reasons than meet the eye.
+Squats are great for more reasons than meets the eye.
 For one, they work some of the largest muscles in your body.
-These are muscles in your lower body like your glutes, quads, hamstrings, and calves.
+These are muscles in your lower body, like your glutes, quads, hamstrings, and calves.

 Activating these large muscle groups can be great for building muscle and burning a ton of calories!